Ultimate Huntington Beach Real Estate Investing Guide for 2026

 Economy

 In Huntington Beach, the median household income is .
-Throughout the state, the household median income is , and all over the United States, it’s .
+Across the state, the household median income is , and within the country, it is .

 Economy Quick Stats